 - A lack of care for the wound

 - The use of smoking or tobacco products

 A lack of care immediately after tooth extraction may also result in:

 - Chest Pains

 - Swelling and Redness

 After treatment, your dentist will prescribe antibiotics to numb the treated area.
 However, home care is essential, especially in the first few days.
-To prevent future problems and smooth healing, following these aftercare instructions:
+To prevent future problems and smooth healing after tooth extraction, following these aftercare instructions:

 The Five Key Tips